Seafile: Platforms

 Seafile Server Community Edition can be installed on various Linux platforms.
 Seafile Ltd. maintains installation packages for Debian, Ubuntu, CentOS, Red Hat Enterprise Linux.
 Additionally, the developer provides a Docker container.
 A Seafile Server for Windows has been discontinued with version 6.0.7, though it is still available for download on the developer's download site.
 Users interested in installing Seafile on a Windows computer are referred to Docker.
 FreeBSD and Raspbian are two more supported platforms.
 Their install packages are community maintained.

 Seafile Server Professional Edition is available for Debian, Ubuntu, CentOS and RHEL.
 A Docker image is available too.
 For Seafile Professional's proprietary nature, they are all maintained by Seafile Ltd.

-Both servers offers a choice of MySQL/MariaDB or SQLite for database and supports file system or distributed storage as data storage.
+Both servers offer only MySQL/MariaDB database support after dropping sqlite in version 11.
+It supports file system or distributed storage as data storage.

 Desktop clients are available for personal computers running on Windows, macOS, and Linux.
 Mobile clients are available for iOS, Windows Phone 8 and Android.
 Files can also be viewed, downloaded from and uploaded to the Seafile Server without the client via Seafile's web interface.

 Disputes

 Seafile Ltd and Seafile GmbH

 In July 2016 a dispute came to light between Seafile Ltd. (the original company, from China) and Seafile GmbH (a German company established from JacksonIT by Silja Jackson and Alexander Jackson in 2015).

 Seafile Ltd. had funded Seafile GmbH to be a European partner.
 They then agreed to merge the main operations and license the cloud provision to a new company, but an agreement could not be reached on the number of shares to be allocated.

 Seafile Ltd. alleges that Seafile GmbH and its predecessors had attempted to register its trademark in the US and had taken steps to present itself in place of Seafile Ltd. Seafile Ltd. also alleges that Seafile GmbH had abused the sourcecode and were committing copyright infringements.

 Seafile GmbH stated it would fork based upon the most recent professional version and continue developing the file sharing software independently under the brand name Seafile, for which the company claims it hold the intellectual property rights in Europe and North America.
 Seafile GmbH has not released a new Seafile server version since the announcement.

 In March 2017, it was announced that an amicable resolution to the dispute between Seafile Ltd. and Seafile GmbH had been reached.
 All Seafile trademarks held by Seafile GmbH and the domain “seafile.de” will be transferred to Seafile Ltd..
 Seafile GmbH will continue to do business and change its name to Syncwerk GmbH.
 Syncwerk GmbH will continue to provide software updates and support, as well as SaaS services to their existing customers, based on Seafile Professional Edition 5.1.8.
 New customers who are interested in purchasing Seafile Professional Edition need to contact Seafile Ltd..
-Seafile GmbH / Syncwerk GmbH will no longer offer the Seafile Professional Edition (or software derived from it) to new customers who first contacted them after March, 10th 2017.
+Seafile GmbH / Syncwerk GmbH will no longer offer the Seafile Professional Edition (or software derived from it) to new customers who first contacted them after March 10, 2017.